Nafeesa221/Powerbi-dashboard/README.md

 ## Overview

 Welcome to the Prism Plus Dashboard repository.
-This Power BI dashboard provides comprehensive insights into sales performance and customer behaviour for a loyalty programme called Prism Plus for an e-commerce company Prism.
-Designed with interactivity and user-friendliness in mind, the dashboard offers detailed analysis and visualization of key metrics to help drive data-informed decisions.
+This Power BI dashboard provides an in-depth analysis of the effectiveness of our Prism Plus loyalty program.
+By incorporating control groups, the dashboard enables us to measure and compare the impact of the loyalty program on customer behavior and business metrics.

 ## Features

+--**Effectiveness Analysis**: Evaluate the impact of the Prism Plus loyalty program on various KPIs.
+--**Control Groups**: Compare the performance of customers enrolled in the loyalty program with those in control groups who are not part of the program.
 - **Interactive Visuals**: Explore the data through various interactive charts, graphs, and tables.
 - **User-Friendly Interface**: Navigate and interpret data with ease using the intuitive layout.
 - **Customizable Views**: Filter and customize the dashboard to focus on specific data segments.